Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Discussion and Implications

 \subsection{Limitations}

-Several caveats qualify this analysis.
 The functional correspondence we document is phenomenological---parameters detect similar critical signatures without necessarily being mathematically interconvertible in all cases.
-The relationship between $\xi$ (spatial) and $\chi$ (dynamical) involves domain-specific assumptions.
 The rigorous equivalence $\alpha = H$ for fractional Gaussian noise (Section~\ref{sec:equiv_chain}) does not automatically extend to all process types.
 Power-law behavior can arise from mechanisms other than criticality; our claim is that these techniques \textit{converge} when applied to critical systems, not that all power laws indicate criticality.
-Sornette's Dragon King theory \cite{sornette2009dragonking, sornette2012dragonking} identifies extreme events that deviate from power-law distributions---predictable outliers generated by positive feedback rather than scale-free criticality.
-Our convergence thesis applies to the broad pattern of critical phenomena mathematics, not to these important exceptions.
+Sornette's Dragon King theory \citep{sornette2009dragonking, sornette2012dragonking} identifies important exceptions---predictable outliers generated by positive feedback rather than scale-free criticality.

-Our citation analysis cannot rule out informal knowledge transfer through conferences, textbooks, or personal communication.
-The quantitative evidence from citation networks supports but does not prove independent derivation.
-While we assess natural convergence as the most parsimonious explanation, we welcome formal approaches to quantifying convergence likelihood.

-We also note a scope limitation inherent in our framing: broadening ``criticality'' beyond equilibrium phase transitions to include non-equilibrium SOC, long-memory stochastic processes, and algorithmic stability boundaries increases the risk that convergence becomes definitional rather than empirical.
-If the category is broad enough, independent arrival at similar diagnostics may reflect the breadth of the category rather than a deep structural pattern.
-We have attempted to mitigate this by classifying each domain's relationship to the formal framework (Table~\ref{tab:classification}) and by restricting our strongest claims to cases where the mathematical correspondence is demonstrable.
+Our citation analysis cannot rule out informal knowledge transfer.
+The quantitative evidence supports but does not prove independent derivation.
+We also note a scope limitation: broadening ``criticality'' beyond equilibrium phase transitions to include non-equilibrium SOC, long-memory stochastic processes, and algorithmic stability boundaries increases the risk that convergence becomes definitional rather than empirical.
+Our inclusion criterion is mathematical form---parameters that diagnose diverging correlation structure near a transition point---not the label ``criticality.''
+We have attempted to mitigate definitional drift by classifying each domain's relationship to the formal framework (Table~\ref{tab:classification}), by distinguishing correlation-decay diagnostics from empirical scaling exponents (Table~\ref{tab:equiv}), and by restricting our strongest claims to cases where the mathematical correspondence is demonstrable.

+Our survey expanded from an initial nine domains to twelve after a single round of AI-assisted literature search beyond the original manual survey.
+That one additional pass yielded three new domains (seismology, linguistics, urban scaling) suggests the convergence pattern is broader than documented here.
+A systematic review---beyond this paper's scope---would likely identify further instances.